Sinfest: Early years

+Transition to web publication

 In 2000, Ishida taught himself HTML, put together a GeoCities web page, and started uploading Sinfest strips seven days per week.
 By April 2000, Sinfest was being hosted on the webcomics site Keenspot.
-Ishida has said that he maintained a seven-day-a-week schedule during the first seven years through "coffee and revenge".
-In 2013, author Sean Kleefeld described some of the earliest strips as using "racial stereotypes" that are "racially insensitive at best" and "insulting and degrading."
-Ishida, who lives a private life and has little interaction with his readership, has said that Sinfest has included political views that have led to reader complaints since its early comics.
+Author Sean Kleefeld described some of the earliest strips, including from the first week as a webcomic, as using "racial stereotypes" that are "racially insensitive at best" and "insulting and degrading," including depicting a "Blaxsplotation Funk Bible" with anti-African American racist fried chicken stereotypes.
+Ishida, who lives a private life and has little interaction with his readership, has said that the political views included in Sinfest have led to reader complaints since its early editions.
 Writing for The Comics Journal, comics-writer Shaenon Garrity has described how the comic has included "a lot of offensive material over the years, including racial caricatures, sex and drug humor, and lots of sexism."
-Writing for The Comics Beat, journalist Laura Sneddon stated that, during this period, "the comic was indeed a Sin-fest, stuffed with black comedy and poking outrage for humour".
+Writing for The Comics Beat, journalist Laura Sneddon stated that, during this period, "originally the comic was indeed a Sin-fest, stuffed with black comedy and poking outrage for humour".
 Paste magazine described it as a four-panel comic strip relying on pop culture references and dark humor.
 Sinfest won two Web Cartoonists' Choice Awards in 2001 and two more in 2003.
+Journalist Ryan Broderick describes the mid-2000s comics as being "against the Iraq War" and the comic by the late 2000s as including anti-porn "SWERF or 'sex worker exclusionary radical feminist ideology.
+Ishida has said that he maintained a seven-day-a-week schedule during the first seven years through "coffee and revenge".

-The comic's art-style resembles chibi.
-According to Garrity, it can get away with offensive material for being "darn cute", and she and Kleefeld both commended the art-work.
+According to Garrity, the comic's art resembles American newspaper comics and Japanese manga chibi style, and it can get away with offensive material for being "darn cute".
+Garrity and Kleefeld have both commended the artwork.
 Early characters included Slick, a main-character and a hedonistic womanizer, resembling Bill Watterson's Calvin, described by Ishida as a "Pimp Ninja, Calvin rip-off."
 His side-kick was "it girl" Monique, described by Ishida as "age:16," a "SlutTrampHo" and "jail bait."
 Garrity describes her as a "sexy coffeehouse poet" and recounts her spending "one of her earliest strips in a bikini, showing her ass to the reader".
 Other early characters included God and the Devil.

 Ishida self-published three print volumes of Sinfest between 2002 and 2005.
 Two volumes of early Sinfest have been published in print by Dark Horse Comics.
 The first of these was released in mid-2009 and reprints the first year of the webcomic.
 Dark Horse planned another book release in late 2009, but that book was cancelled due to the poor sales of the first book.
 The second volume, a 2011 collection titled Viva la Resistance, covers the webcomic's run from 2003 to 2004.
 Sinfest has also appeared in the Norwegian comic magazine Nemi.